All Episodes

 Okay, we'll be back.

-Here's Plan B. Nope, don't like it.
+Here's plan B. Nope, don't like it.

-Nope, okay, Republicans walk out.
+Nope, okay, Republicans walk up.

-Plan D, Plan E, F goes on and on.
+Plan D, plan E, F goes on and on.

 What are the Republicans doing but revising their own plans?